 2006 was the last year in the development phase for the Vardok-project.

-Stabas - Standard classifications database (implemented)
+Stabas - Standard classifications database (implemented. but an upgrade is planned from 2015)

 The overall aim of Stabas is: